Borjamomo96/ESPADA/README.md

   As an additional note, it will be assumed that the first, second (if any) and third (if any) files will always correspond to data, primary beam and mask, respectively.

-  - `input_data_list`: Path to the text file (.txt, .lst, .dat) that includes all the Paths to each of the data sets on which to run the pipeline.
+  - `input_file`: Path to the text file (.txt, .lst, .dat) that includes all the Paths to each of the data sets on which to run the pipeline.
   Type `<str>`.

     Within the text file, the required format for each of the lines is: key : Path.
 The rules for entering data sets are the same as those above for the case of <str>.
 In this case, 'lists' are not allowed, that is, the use of [] because they will not be understood as such, but rather as a string and will result in an error.